 At Coast Flight we use our Redbird Simulator as an integral part of our flight training lessons.
 The Redbird is an Advanced Aviation Training Device (AATD) and can be logged as flight time for most licenses, ratings and proficiency training.

 Our simulator training programs have been designed and implemented under the guidance of a 40-year aviation veteran.
 During his career, Jeff Bushnell has been in charge of developing and operating simulator programs for both the Air Force and the airline industry.
 We have incorporated the same methodology to make our simulator training programs the most advanced in civil aviation.

-This training is one of the first steps of getting a private pilot license and consists of normal procedures in the aircraft.
-Pilots learn how to properly complete checklists and flows.
+Consisting of normal procedures in the aircraft, pilots learn how to properly complete checklists and flows.
 Airport and radio procedures are also completed during this training.
 Pilots are taught the correct way to communicate with ATC as well the best times to contact them for entering airport environments.
 Pilots will also learn flying lessons in the simulator such as the most efficient way to setup the aircraft for different flight maneuvers including landings.